KKDad/MediaTool/README.md

 # MediaTool
-Flexible tool to process HDHomeRun recordings and archive them
+MediaTool is a flexible media manager designed to process HDHomeRun recordings and archive them.

-This tool automates the renaming of programs recorded by your HDHomeRun.
-It Parses the HDHomeRun tags out of recordings to determine what the show it and allows you to rename them based on a template of your choosing.
+This tool can automate the process of renaming of recording make by your HDHomeRun.
+It will parse the HDHomeRun tags out of recordings to determine the show it and allows you to rename them based on a template of your choosing.
+You can also optional have .NFO files create to ease importing your recordings into Plex or Kodi.

 Contains the following options:

 Option | Description
 ------------ | -------------
-ProcessDelay | Configurable delay before processing file ShowLookup | Augment information parsed out of the HDHomeRun tags with show information looked up from [theTVDB](https://www.thetvdb.com/)
+ProcessDelay | Configurable delay before processing file.
+Useful if you wish to keep the recording availible to ShowLookup | Augment information parsed out of the HDHomeRun tags with show information looked up from [theTVDB](https://www.thetvdb.com/)
 RenameMedia | Rename the show based on a configurable template.
-Will create the directory if it does not exist InfoCreator | Generate a .NFO file for your PlexServer/Kodi or other media client
+Will create the directory if it does not exist InfoCreator | Generate a .NFO file for your PlexServer/Kodi or other media client CommercialDetector | Detect commercials using [Comskip](https://github.com/erikkaashoek/Comskip).
+The results of the commercial detection can be feed into a Chapter list for fast forward or can be used to create a cut list to strip commercials from the recording.
+RemoveCommercials | Use [ffmpeg](https://ffmpeg.org/) to remove commercials.
+Requires a cut list as created by the CommercialDetect option
+Transcoding | Convert the recordings to h265 to save storage space.

 Template Options: